 Taught by Columbia University Narrative Medicine faculty, each course combines multimedia presentations, weekly creative assignments, and collaborative activities to build skills in the clinical and personal aspects of narrative medicine.

-The courses will be asynchronous, which means that there is no required meeting time.
-Students will have the flexibility of accessing course materials, lectures, and assignments within a specific weekly frame that works with their schedules.
-Students will interact in discussion groups and forums, participate in collaborative and independent coursework, and learn from prerecorded videos.
-Students enrolled online have access to world-class instruction by Columbia faculty, career and professional development, and personal feedback on written assignments.
+The courses are asynchronous, with no required meeting time.
+Students have the flexibility of accessing course materials, lectures, and assignments within a specific weekly frame that works with their schedules.
+Students interact in discussion groups and forums, participate in collaborative and independent coursework, and learn from prerecorded videos.
+They have access to world-class instruction by Columbia faculty, career and professional development, and personal feedback on written assignments.

 You will join the leaders of a developing field, studying at the institution that pioneered the discipline of narrative medicine.
 Research shows that the practice of narrative medicine can improve the quality of healthcare, and our students are positioned to champion narrative medicine practice in medical schools and hospitals and to evaluate the impact of these programs on clinical practice and quality of care.
 They will become members of the Columbia Narrative Medicine community equipped with skills to generate narrative work and to uphold and promote Columbia’s standards for the intellectual, clinical, and research work of narrative medicine, with the experience that can also serve as a stepping stone to further study.

 Who Should Apply

 - Professionals who work in the healthcare system